 Step Two: Search Result Re-targeting and Brand Recall

-Re-targeting is where technology really kicks in.
-It is a type of digital ad that targets users who have visited or interacted with a brand’s website or social media channel.
+Retargeting is where technology kicks in.
+It is a digital ad targeting users who have visited or interacted with a brand’s website or social media channel.
 This method is used to maximise brand recall and attract new consumers.
 It can be adjusted by approaching these four types of users:

 Step Three: Prioritising Social Customer Engagement

 Social customer engagement is no longer optional for successful brands.
-Having an up-and-running queue of social media channels is a great way to ensure that the brand is interactive and responsive.
-Marketers are also stressing the vitality of being present on social media because it
+Having an up-and-running queue of social media channels is a great way to ensure the brand is interactive and responsive.
+Marketers are also stressing the vitality of being present on social media because it.

-3. Paves the way for building a strong loyal customer base.
+Paves the way for building a strong, loyal customer base.

 How Do You Create a Brand Awareness Strategy?

-This mix of combining the efforts to target a specific audience segment, the use of search result re-targeting ads for brand recall, and prioritising social customer engagement provides the brand with an inclusive plan to raise its brand awareness in the market and ultimately increase the Return on Investment (ROI).
+Combining efforts to target a specific audience segment, using search results to re-target ads for brand recall, and prioritising social customer engagement provide the brand with an inclusive plan to raise its brand awareness in the market and ultimately increase the return on investment (ROI).

-This combo is most beneficial when merged with continuous processes of data collection and analyses.
-Since the brand’s number of brand loyalists, direct sales, and digital reach and interaction will increase, the ROI will do as well.
+This combo is most beneficial when merged with continuous data collection and analysis processes.
+Since the number of brand loyalists, direct sales, and digital reach and interaction will increase, the ROI will also increase.
 To improve the ROI even further, you should follow these points religiously to maximise their results:

-4. Pay extra attention to how social media channels are doing.
-Do not miss changing the profile image and the cover photo with each ongoing digital campaign.
+Pay extra attention to how social media channels are performing.
+Remember to change the profile image and cover photo with each ongoing digital campaign.

 Statistics on the Benefits of Developing a Brand Strategy

 In the following lines, we list insights and trends that highlight the importance of brand strategy.
-Please note that these are just a few examples of the many benefits of developing a cohesive brand strategy.
-By taking the time to develop your brand, you can set your business up for long-term success.
+These are just a few examples of the many benefits of developing a cohesive brand strategy.
+By taking the time to build your brand, you can set your business up for long-term success.

 Increased Brand Awareness and Recognition